-The internal FIFO is ancillary data extraction mode when the FIFO\EN and IOPROC\EN pins are set HIGH, and the FIFO\MODE[1:0] bits in the IOPROC\DISABLE register are configured to 10b.
+The internal FIFO is ancillary data extraction mode when the application layer sets the FIFO\EN and IOPROC\EN pins HIGH, and the FIFO\MODE[1:0] bits in the IOPROC\DISABLE register are configured to 10b.

 Once the FIFO enters ancillary data extraction mode, it takes 2200 PCLKs (82us) to initialize the FIFO before ancillary data extraction can begin.